awsdocs/iam-user-guide/doc_source/tutorial_attribute-based-access-control.md

 1. Use the procedures in [Step 4: Test creating secrets](#tutorial_abac_step4) and [Step 5: Test viewing secrets](#tutorial_abac_step5)\.
 In another browser window, test that Nikhil can create only **Centaur** engineering secrets, and that he can view all engineering secrets\.

-1. In the main browser window where you signed in as the administrator, choose `access-Saanvi-uni-eng`\.
+1. In the main browser window where you signed in as the administrator, choose the user `access-Saanvi-uni-eng`\.

 1. On the **Permissions** tab, remove the **access\-assume\-role** permissions policy\.